thenasko/hmness/README.md

 python manage.py runserver
 ```
 You can then direct your browser to `localhost:8000`.
 If you are using a remote machine, add `0.0.0.0:8000` at the end of the command above to allow external access.

+This repository includes a sample database.
+To access the administrator features use username 'admin' and password 'test.

 (TODO: Write a brief note on setting up a testing/development environment.)